visualum-engineers/visualum/README.md

         * On MacOS:
             * Run `npm run mac_dev`
         * Cloud database will be cloned, and will launch a local database on local host:27017.
             * local database will be used for manipulating and testing datasets.
-This minimizes bug proliferation in a production database
+This minimizes bug proliferation in production(cloud) database
             * Only when code has no severe breaking changes, should it be adopted for the cloud database
     2. If in production : Run `npm start`